lompatapp/LOMPATAPI/README.md

 ## Need Help?

-If you have any questions or need further assistance, please reach out to our support team at jhon@lompat.app.
+If you have any questions or need further assistance, please reach out to our support team at support@lompat.app.

 We look forward to seeing what you'll build with our Email Validation API!